 Available in a selection of fun prints and colors, Bee’s Wrap will keep your food looking fly and fresh on the outside while it’s staying fresh on the inside.

 If you own a reusable bottle, chances are it’s a S’well bottle.
-In 2010 S’well founder Sarah Kauss had set out on a mission to rid the world of single-use plastic bottles.
+In 2010 S’well founder Sarah Kauss set out on a mission to rid the world of single-use plastic bottles.
 At the time, sustainable products were pretty drab and boring but Kauss envisioned her bottles to be something people would WANT to be seen with.

 Raised by parents that owned several small businesses, Kauss was born with entrepreneurial DNA.
-After receiving a degree in accounting at University of Colorado at Boulder, Kauss took a job as a CPA at Ernst & Young.
+After receiving a degree in accounting at the University of Colorado at Boulder, Kauss took a job as a CPA at Ernst & Young.
 After receiving her MBA from Harvard Business School, she dabbled in consulting and eventually landed in commercial real estate.
 Despite having a very successful career in real estate, Kauss was always on the lookout for a great business idea.
 The inspiration for S’well came to her one day after taking a sip of warm water from her reusable water bottle.
 It was a clunky bottle that was more suitable for a camping trip than the boardroom, she realized then and there that there was a need for a bottle that not only looked better but functioned better.

 Kauss self-funded the creation of S’well with $30,000 from her savings and has since grown the brand to be a household name – all of this accomplished with zero dollars from outside investors!
 Kauss still owns one hundred percent of S’well; her ownership of the company makes her one of the most successful self-made women in the US.

 Beyond bottles, S’well also offers reusable food containers, barware, and accessories.
-Look out for their limited collections with charitable partners such as UNICEF, (RED), American Forests, the Breast Cancer Research Foundation, No-Shave November, (RED) and Drink Up - you know we love a good giveback partnership!
+Look out for their limited collections with charitable partners such as UNICEF, (RED), American Forests, the Breast Cancer Research Foundation, No-Shave November, (RED), and Drink Up – you know we love a good giveback partnership!

 Do you know the story behind the pan drying soaking in your sink right now?
 Was it created by a Stanford University grad that co-founded a fund for a 17-year-old Nobel laureate?
 We didn’t think so – unless you happen to own a pan from Our Place.
 You may have seen this line of Instagramable cookware and dish sets heavy on your social feeds this year, the company launched just a few months before COVID had us on lockdown but it turns out that not even a pandemic can stop us from finding joy in cooking!

 Pakistan-born Shiza Shahid is the co-founder of Our Place, but she is best known for her role as the founder and former CEO of the Malala Fund.
-So why and how, did this women’s rights advocate, mission-minded investor become a cookware entrepreneur?
+So why and how, did this women’s rights advocate, and mission-minded investor become a cookware entrepreneur?
 As an immigrant living in the US, cooking and sharing food with friends is a way for Shahid to connect with her roots, something that is very important to her living so far away from home.
-She believes that home cooking is “where culture and identity and love and belonging live” - Our Place is a celebration of this.
+She believes that home cooking is “where culture and identity and love and belonging live” – Our Place is a celebration of this.

 Shahid wanted to design a line of cookware that met the needs of the modern, multi-ethnic American kitchen.
-It had to be smart, functional, and compact because if you’re steaming bao buns on a Sunday, making tacos on a Tuesday, cooking up a curry on Friday, you’re going to need a lot of tools but not everyone has a lot of space.
+It had to be smart, functional, and compact because if you’re steaming bao buns on a Sunday, making tacos on a Tuesday, or cooking up a curry on Friday, you’re going to need a lot of tools but not everyone has a lot of space.
 Our Place also offers a simplistic set of dishware made purposely in this way so that the focus is on the connections made at the dinner table and not on the tableware.
 In addition to creating a good product, Shahid made sure her products were also created in a “good” way.
 Materials for all items from the Our Place line are sourced ethically and sustainably; products are made with recycled materials and packed in sustainable materials.
 True to her activist roots, Shahid continues to support a number of social causes with sales proceeds.
 Our Place has partnered with charitable organizations such as Feeding America, the Equal Justice Initiative, the Immigrants Defenders Network, and the Los Angeles Food Policy Council.

 If you’re in the market for a pan that does it all, check out their flagship item, the Always Pan – designed to replace eight different kitchen products.